hark130/Gamemaster_Guidance/README.md

     [ ] 4.
 AESTHETIC: Properly pluralize ancestries when calculating Demographic Populations in GG_City's "print city details" functionality<br>
     [ ] 5.
 BUG?: Why am I printing things from the dictionary instead of parsing to class attributes and then printing?!<br>
     [ ] 6.
-AESTHETIC: Rename 'private' GG_City class attributes by prepending them with an underscore
+AESTHETIC: Rename 'private' GG_City class attributes by prepending them with an underscore [ ] 7.
+BUG: Bad things happen when you try to use new functionality without a city config file

 ## NOTES